Establishing and Operating Transparent

 Internal Audits, Audit & Supervisory Board Members' Audits, and Accounting Audits

 We have set up the Audit Division to handle internal audits.
-With the aims of achieving financial objectives and preventing misconduct and mistakes, internal audits are conducted across the overall business (including audits of functional departments) based on an internal auditing plan approved by management at the beginning of each term.
+With the aims of achieving financial objectives and preventing misconduct and errors of judgment, internal audits are conducted across the overall business (including audits of functional departments) based on an internal auditing plan approved by management at the beginning of each term.

 The results of internal audits are reported to management, and audited departments are given recommendations for improvements based on the audit results.
 The effectiveness of internal audits is increased by checking their improvement plans and results.